LauJohansson/Bias-in-machine-learning/README.md

 Actually, it is only "Fall_count.csv" that is used in our the scripts.
 You can choose to use one of the other AIR datasets, but then you need to manually change the code in the notebooks accordingly.

-Now use "1.
-Transform data.ipynb" to transform the data.
+Now use [Transform data.ipynb](https://github.com/LauJohansson/Bias-in-machine-learning/blob/main/Transform%20data.ipynb) to transform the data.
 You are now ready to use the scripts from `legacy/`

-## Plotting
+## General: Plotting

 ### Save plot metrics